jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ## Using JavaScript data files

 Instead of getting our data using collections and markdown files with YAML front matters, we are going to use [Eleventy's Javascript data files](https://www.11ty.io/docs/data-js/).
 We will use `src/_data/blogposts.js` to connect to DatoCMS' [Content Delivery API](https://www.datocms.com/docs/content-delivery-api/) at build time and export a JSON file containing a list of all blogposts with all the fields we need.
-The content of that file will be availble in our templates under the `blogposts` key.
+The content of that file will be available in our templates under the `blogposts` key.

 Eleventy will then be able to use that single JSON file to build all detail and list pages for our blog.